When Henderson Collegiate Opened: Summer of 2010

 - Our Founding Pride of 2019 enters their senior year of high school and begins attending Henderson Collegiate High School in our newly constructed High School facility, which opens next to our Middle School at 1071 Old Epsom Rd. in Henderson.
 Henderson Collegiate Elementary School adds 2nd grade and is only one year from completion.

-- Henderson Collegiate graduated its first class, the Trailblazing Pride of 2019, with 100% of students accepted to a 4-year college or university.
+- Henderson Collegiate graduated its first class, the Trailblazing Pride of 2019, with 100% of students accepted to a 4-year college or university, $3.6 million in total merit scholarships, and our first Questbridge scholar.
 In Fall 2019, the school completed its growth by adding its final grade level, the 3rd grade, so that the school now serves over 1,300 students across grades K-12.